Bookmark and Share

 Vacation Tracking and Leave Accrual for New Employees

 Contracts for new employees usually state how much sick leave or vacation the employee starts with.
 Also, some leave might not start to accrue for 6 months or a year or whatever.
-To handle these cases, you can try deleting or modifying the formulas in the Earned columns for the non-accrual periods.
+To handle these cases, you can just delete the formulas in the Earned columns for the periods where the benefits should not accrue.

 Variable Accrual Rates